Negative Investment List in Indonesia to Be Replaced With Positive Investment List

 A new positive investment list will be issued to balance out the negative investment list in Indonesia.
 The new list is meant to encourage and entice foreign investors.
 Previous sectors that were partially closed off to investors are now sectors investors are encouraged to foray into.
 The Government hopes the influx of investments will help promote financial stability and decrease the existing account deficit.
 Finally, the country’s economy has a chance to be boosted in a positive way.

 The negative investment list in Indonesia is known as DNI.
 It was introduced to help protect local companies from competition with foreign firms.
-However, it quickly became apparent that the stringent rules were impacting economic growth.
-The slowing Gross Domestic Product growth meant something had to be done.
-Thus, the positive investment list was introduced.
-Currently, based on Presidential Regulation No. 44 of 2016, there are 20 business sectors in the negative investment lists or DNI.
-The government will make 14 from the 20 sectors to be in the positive list with different percentage of shareholder ownership.
+However, the stringent rules slowed economic growth prompting the introduction of the Positive Investment List.
+Under Presidential Regulation No. 49 of 2021, most sectors are now open to investment, but certain sectors remain closed to all investment or restricted to the Central Government only.
 Below is a list of business sectors that are currently closed to investment:

 - Agriculture: Cultivation of Marijuana